Petonzxc/ISA.-Assembler-disassembler./README.md

 The designation of the labels must be found in the Symbol Table (.symtable).
 If the label name is not found there, then the following notation is used: LOC_%05x.

+You can also read the report on this laboratory work in Russian (hw4.docx).

 ## Input format
 Arguments are passed to the program via the command line: